-J. Alvin Wilbanks the CEO and superintendent of Gwinnett County Public Schools speaks during a Gwinnett Chamber luncheon at The 1818 Club in Duluth Wednesday.
-(Staff Photo: Brendan Sullivan)
+In this file photo, J. Alvin Wilbanks the CEO and superintendent of Gwinnett County Public Schools speaks during a Gwinnett Chamber luncheon at The 1818 Club in Duluth.
+(File Photo)

 DULUTH — Likening it to planting an oak shade tree, J. Alvin Wilbanks spoke extensively on Wednesday about his support of the Common Core educational guidelines.

 Wilbanks, the Superintendent/CEO of Gwinnett County Public Schools, made his annual visit to the Gwinnett Chamber where he gave a “State of the Schools” speech to a lunch crowd at the 1818 Club.
 Wilbanks said the Common Core is like a good oak tree in that it should have been planted — or implemented — 20 years ago.

 “But today, now, is the second best time,” said Wilbanks, in his 18th year at GCPS.
 “To me, Common Core is about 20 years too late.
 It should have been in place 20 years ago, but now is a good time to do it.
 I actually think the Common Core will be one of the biggest helps we have in this country to really improve education.”